AngryCarrot789/FramePFX/README.md

 #### Demo of video layer opacity automation
 The automation/parameter selector for layers is on the right side of the thingy on the left.
 For clips, select a clip and the selectors show on the right side (in its header).
 The "O" button toggles an override, which disables automation, and the "-" button clears the current selection.

-The "Rec" button above the timeline on the left starts recoding every parameter (similar to the feature in Cinema4D); modify anything like scale or opacity and it inserts a key frame
+The "Rec" button above the timeline on the left starts recoding every parameter (similar to the feature in Cinema4D.
+This screen shot is old so it doesn't show the button); modify anything like scale or opacity and it inserts a key frame

 ![](FramePFX_2023-06-21_03.33.35.png)